-Student Official Withdrawals - Students must initiate an official withdrawal from a class by the last calendar withdrawal date during the 10th week of the semester.
-The student, upon discussion with a counselor, initiates the official withdrawal process online through their CUNYFirst account.
+Student Official Withdrawals - Students must initiate an official withdrawal from a class by the last day of classes before the final exam period begins.
+The student, upon discussion with an advisor, initiates the official withdrawal process online through their CUNYFirst account.
 A grade of "W" will be entered by the Registrar's Office on the final grade roster.